novnc/noVNC/docs/API.md

     | -------- | --------- | -----------
     | `power`  | `boolean` | Machine power control is available

+`clippingViewport` *Read only*
+  - Is a `boolean` indicating if the remote session is currently being clipped to its container.
+Only relevant if `clipViewport` is enabled.

 `clipViewport`
   - Is a `boolean` indicating if the remote session should be clipped to its container.
 When disabled scrollbars will be shown to handle